In a rare show of shareholder pressure, 4,000 Amazonians demand action on green energy

 “Our dedication to ensuring that our customers understand how we are addressing environmental issues has been unwavering–we look forward to launching more work and sharing more this year,” the statement goes.

-One of the original signers of the resolution, Eliza Pan, very recently left the company in part because she felt Amazon does not feel the same sense of urgency on the environment that she does.
-Still she’s very hopeful that employees will eventually move Amazon toward a more aggressive green agenda.”This experience has showed us that we as employees have influence and power, and that it is our responsibility to ensure that our company, one of the largest companies in the world, is held accountable for the impact it is having on climate change.”
+One of the original signers of the resolution, Eliza Pan, a program manager who very recently left Amazon in part because the company does not see feel the same sense of urgency on the environment that she does.
+Still, she’s very hopeful that employees will eventually move Amazon toward a more aggressive green agenda.”This experience has showed us that we as employees have influence and power, and that it is our responsibility to ensure that our company, one of the largest companies in the world, is held accountable for the impact it is having on climate change.”

 “As Amazon grows we need to make sure it’s growing in ways that don’t hurt the environment.
 It’s clear that Amazon is not going to do that of their own volition,” Pan said.
 “That’s why we filed the resolution–that way it goes straight to the top to the management and the board of directors.”